reactioncommerce/reaction-docs/developer/tutorial/creating-a-plugin.md

 For the purposes of our tutorial I am going to assume you are working from a fresh checkout of Reaction.

+The reference files for this tutorial are available [here](https://github.com/reactioncommerce/reaction-example-plugin)

 Start off by creating a directory within the `imports/plugins/custom` directory of RC.
 We will be calling our plugin `beesknees`.
 Within that directory you will want to create `client` and `server` directories.

 You may, at this point want to also `git init` so you can start tracking your new package with source control.

 ## Using Custom Layouts